Did you know we host a live chat room? We are closed right now but will be back online:

 Etizolam is a depressant (downer) drug which can cause drowsiness and slow down your heart rate and your breathing.
-People using etizolam may feel relaxed and calm but negative effects include short term memory loss and confusion.
-With prolonged use, withdrawal effects can be severe and include headaches, nausea and anxiety.
+People using etizolam may feel euphoric, relaxed and calm but negative effects include short term memory loss and confusion.
+Other effects include depressed breathing, lack of coordination, reduced mental alertness and slowed speech.
+Benzodiazepines

 If you choose to take etizolam:

-Try a small test dose and wait at least 2 hours before re-dosing
+- Try a small test dose and wait at least 2 hours before re-dosing.

 Etizolam is covered by The Psychoactive Substances Act.
 It was introduced in the UK on the 26th May 2016 and it makes it an offence to manufacture, export/import (i.e. buying from a non-UK website), supply or offer to supply any psychoactive substance, if likely to be used for its psychoactive effects.
-Despite being psychoactive, alcohol, nicotine, tobacco and caffeine are exempt from the act.
+Possession is not an offence, except in a ‘custodial institution’ (e.g. prison, young offenders centre).